Antiz96/Linux-Desktop/Arch-Linux/Base_installation.md

 - With disk encryption:

-> cryptdevice=UUID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx:root root=/dev/mapper/root rw # Run 'blkid' to get the UID of your root partition
 > rd.luks.name=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx=root rd.luks.options=password-echo=no root=/dev/mapper/root rw # Run 'blkid' to get the UID of your root partition

 - Without disk encryption: